 Surviving is all about knowledge, training, and preparation.

-If you do all of those things on a regular basis, chances are pretty good you’ll survive even a worse case SHTF event.
+If you do all of those things on a regular basis, chances are pretty good you’ll survive even a worst case SHTF event.
 Fail to prepare, and all I can say is good luck, we tried to warn you!